What are Chemical Peels?

-A light, or superficial, chemical peel removes the outer layer of skin (epidermis).
-It can be used to treat fine wrinkles, acne, uneven skin tone and dryness.
+A light, or superficial, chemical peel helps to remove the outer layer of skin (epidermis).
+Itmay be used to treat fine wrinkles, acne, uneven skin tone and dryness.
 You might have a light chemical peel as often as once a week for up to six weeks — depending on your desired results.

 Medium chemical peel.

-This type of chemical peel removes skin cells from the epidermis and from portions of the upper part of your middle layer of skin (dermis).
-A medium chemical peel can treat wrinkles, acne scars and uneven skin tone.
+This type of chemical peel helps to remove skin cells from the epidermis and from portions of the upper part of your middle layer of skin (dermis).
+A medium chemical peel may treat wrinkles, acne scars and uneven skin tone.
 You might repeat a medium chemical peel every six to 12 months to maintain results.

 Deep chemical peel.

-A deep chemical peel removes skin cells from the epidermis and from portions of the mid to lower layer of your dermis.
+A deep chemical peel helps to remove skin cells from the epidermis and from portions of the mid to lower layer of your dermis.
 Your doctor might recommend a deep chemical peel if you have deeper wrinkles, scars or precancerous growths.